Sauternes/Barsac Bordeaux Wine Guide, Chateaux Listings

-Sauternes, Barsac, Bordeaux Wine Guide with a history of the appellation, Botrytis, look at the character and style of wines, producer and chateaux listings with links to pages on every important property in the Sauternes, Bordeaux wine region with wine tasting notes, histories of the properties, images, technical information and Bordeaux wine buying tips from the best producers of sweet, white Bordeaux wine from Sauternes.
+Sauternes, Barsac, sweet white Bordeaux Wine Guide with a history of the appellation, wine tasting notes , the top ten facts about Sauternes, a look at the character and style of Sauternes wines, producer and chateaux listings with links to pages on all the best estates in Sauternes, wine and food pairing tips, information on botrytis, histories of the properties, images , technical information and wine buying tips for the best values from all the top producers of sweet, white Bordeaux wine from Sauternes.

 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification, to the grapes used to produce Bordeaux wine and even vintage summaries covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide

-The links located to the left of the page lead to the top sweet, white Bordeaux wines from Sauternes and Barsac.
+The Top Chateau, wines, vineyards and producers in Sauternes: The links located to the left of the page lead to the top sweet, white Bordeaux wines from all the best producers and chateaux in Sauternes and Barsac.
 You can read wine tasting notes , detailed profiles and detailed histories of the top estates, details on the wines, wine making, soils and other important information, as well as view images of the following top Bordeaux value wine producers:

 - Clos Haut Peyraguey